 Even if group meetings and easy collaboration are some of your key motivators for returning to the office, it’s important to keep employees spread out when they’re working solo.
 Experts say open office designs and features like long desks with multiple workers at them will probably be a thing of the past.
 Instead, prioritize workstations that are at least six feet apart and have a physical barrier.
 If workstations can’t be moved a safe distance apart, then try placing Flyers on the desks that are off-limits.

 In addition to carefully placing desks and office furniture, you and your team should examine ways to promote physical distancing in hallways, the break room and other shared space.
 One of the easiest ways to maintain the ever-important six feet of space is by making walkways, exits and entrances each one-way.
-Try using colourful Floor Decals and Posters that keep foot traffic moving one way.
+Try using colourful Floor Decals (available with an business plan) and Posters that keep foot traffic moving one way.

 3. Have a contact tracing plan to slow the spread

 From restaurants that take down your contact information with a reservation to COVID-19-positive family members calling to tell you to quarantine, contact tracing has been a big part of keeping people safe during these challenging times.
 Your office can keep the trend going by appointing a COVID 19 coordinator, per CDC guidelines, to ensure everyone’s phone number is on file and report any positive cases to the local health authorities.

 To aid contact tracing efforts, be sure to limit the number of employees working in the office at one time.
 While a completely in-person workplace might be the desired goal, smaller groups make it easier to determine who may have been exposed in the event that someone in your office tests positive.
 Figuring out who comes in on which days is up to you and your employees.
 Just be sure to keep a record of who’s present on any given day, perhaps with a sign-in Notebook and set of clean pens.